dayCod/laravel-contact-package/README.md

 # Laravel Contact Package

-## Input Name, Email and test, then system will send you and email
+## Input Name, Email and test, then system will send you an email

 ### Install Package
 ```